m0nad/awesome-privilege-escalation/README.md

 ## Linux
  - [A guide to Linux Privilege Escalation](https://payatu.com/guide-linux-privilege-escalation/)
  - [Attack and Defend: LinuxPrivilege Escalation Techniques of 2016](https://www.sans.org/reading-room/whitepapers/linux/attack-defend-linux-privilege-escalation-techniques-2016-37562): This paper will examine Linux privilege escalation techniques used throughout 2016 in detail, highlighting how these techniques work and how adversaries are using them.
- - [Back To The Future: Unix Wildcards Gone Wild](https://www.defensecode.com/public/DefenseCode_Unix_WildCards_Gone_Wild.txt): This article will cover one interesting
+ - [Back To The Future: Unix Wildcards Gone Wild](https://www.defensecode.com/public/DefenseCode_Unix_WildCards_Gone_Wild.txt): This article will cover one interesting old-school Unix hacking technique, that will still work in 2013.
  - [Basic Linux Privilege Escalation](https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/)
  - [Enumeration is the Key](https://medium.com/basic-linux-privilege-escalation/basic-linux-privilege-escalation-966de11f9997)
  - [Hackers Hut](https://www.win.tue.nl/~aeb/linux/hh/hh.html): Some random hacking hints, mainly from a Linux point of view.